This necklace features a striking vintage green, jet, and goldstone opal Czech glass cabochon.

 In this necklace, the Czech cabochon holds a one-of-a-kind Victorian-era antique button, older than most in our collection.
 Metalworkers forged the lovely designs on this button by ‘hammering’ on its backside to create a low relief design and ‘chasing’ on the front side to sink the metal.

-Every antique button is a one and only, chosen just for you, and so will not be identical to the image.
+Every antique button is one and only, chosen just for you, so it will not be identical to the image.

 The design is anchored by a lovely handmade glass bead that imitates the gemstone malachite.

 - Antique hammered and chased brass button, circa 1870

 - Vintage opal glass cabochon, made in Czechoslovakia circa 1950-1970